Powerlearnproject/se-day1-assignment-GraceMCodes/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
-The Waterfall methodology is a linear, sequential approach where each phase must be completed before moving to the next.
-The process typically includes Requirements Gathering, System Design, Implementation, Testing, Deployment, and Maintenance one of its advantage is a clear structure, while having inflexibility as a disadvantage, this method can be good for simpler projects, while Agile is an iterative, flexible approach that emphasizes collaboration, customer feedback, and adaptive planning.
-Development occurs in iterative cycles or sprints, typically lasting 2-4 weeks, allowing for frequent reassessment and adaptation, unlike waterfall, flexibility is one of its advantage while ongoing changes can lead to scope creep if not managed properly, this method can be better for large projects.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
 In a software engineering team, a Software Developer is responsible for designing, developing, and maintaining code, ensuring that it meets the project specifications, performs well, and is free from bugs.
 Developers collaborate closely with other team members, conduct code reviews, and write documentation for their work while a  QA focuses on testing the software to ensure it meets functional and performance requirements.
 They design test cases, conduct both manual and automated testing, and work with developers to identify and resolve bugs.
 The QA Engineer also tracks and reports defects, ensuring the software is stable before release.
 Meanwhile, the Project Manager oversees the entire project, planning timelines, managing resources, and acting as the main point of communication between the team and stakeholders.
 They are responsible for tracking progress, managing risks, and ensuring the project stays within budget while meeting deadlines.
 These roles work together to deliver high-quality software by ensuring that development is aligned with project goals, bugs are minimized, and timelines are met.